 Chronic methamphetamine abuse can lead an addict to lose almost everything important in their lives.
 They may find their relationships are strained as meth has begun to dictate what matters in their lives.
 Loved ones, unable to watch you as you fall victim to meth, may have distanced themselves from you.
 Your health may have deteriorated as meth damages nearly every organ system in the body.
 Your mental health may have similarly deteriorated as you succumb to the paranoia and hallucinations – perhaps even full-blown psychosis – so common among meth users.
 You may have lost hope in your ability to ever lead a life free from meth.

 When you come to us for help, you’ll first undergo a series of medical and psychological evaluations.
-Our medical evaluation will allow us to gain a proper picture of how physically dependent you are upon meth as well as identify any medical conditions that may have occurred as a result of meth use.
+Our medical evaluation will allow us to gain a proper picture of how physically dependent you are on meth as well as identify any medical conditions that may have occurred as a result of meth use.
 The psychological evaluation will allow us to identify any co-occurring disorders, such as depression or bipolar disorder, as well as other psychiatric issues you may be grappling with.
 Through the information we gather from you and your evaluations, we’ll be able to appropriately devise a care plan for your stay with us to meet all of your needs.
 We’ve learned through years of experience that the most appropriate way to manage treatment of meth addiction is through a combination of detox, medication, and various therapies.

 Individual therapy will provide you the opportunity to work with a therapist in a quiet, intimate setting.
 Through individual therapy, you’ll be able to discuss the ways in which meth addiction has impacted your life, proper coping strategies, and prevention of relapse.
 You’ll also have the opportunity to explore the reasons behind your addiction.